-- Employers may establish leave based donation programs to allow employees to donate vacation, sick or personal leave that the employer contributes to an Internal Revenue Code Section 170(c) charitable organization for COVID-19 relief - If program meets requirements, employees do not recognize income on the amount of the donation.
-The employer (not the employee) can deduct the amounts contributed - Payments must be made to a 170(c) charity for the relief of victims of the pandemic in the US areas covered by the Presidential declaration of disaster under the Robert T. Stafford Disaster Relief and Emergency Act and paid to the charity before January 1, 2021
+- Employers may establish leave-based donation programs to allow employees to donate vacation, sick, or personal leave that the employer contributes to an Internal Revenue Code Section 170(c) charitable organization for COVID-19 relief - If program meets requirements, employees do not recognize income on the amount of the donation. - Payments must be made to a 170(c) charity for the relief of victims of the pandemic in the U.S. areas covered by the Presidential declaration of disaster under the Robert T. Stafford Disaster Relief and Emergency Act and paid to the charity before January 1, 2021.

-FFCRA Extended Leave Must Be Reported On or With Form W-2
+FFCRA Extended Leave and W-2 Reporting for Governmental Employers

-- Extended Sick Leave and Family Leave Required under FFCRA Must Be Reported - IRS issued guidance in Notice 2020-54 regarding reporting of required COVID-19 extended sick leave and family leave on Form W-2 for 2020 - To the extent a self-employed individual's employer took tax credits for FFCRA leave paid to the individual, the individual will not also be able to take self-employment income tax credits-FFCRA included provisions to eliminate any "double" credit-taking - To prevent any double credit-taking, employer must report in Box 14 or on a separate statement provided at the same time as the W-2 the amount of FFCRA sick leave or family leave paid to an employee - Use headings and report separately: "sick leave wages subject to the \$511 per day limit," "sick leave wages subject to the \$200 per day limit," and "emergency family leave wages" and provide language provided in Notice regarding limit for self-employed
+- IRS issued guidance in Notice 2020-54 regarding reporting of required COVID-19 extended sick leave and family leave on Form W-2 for 2020 by "eligible employers" - To the extent a self-employed individual's employer took tax credits for FFCRA leave paid to the individual, the individual will not also be able to take self-employment income tax credits-FFCRA included provisions to eliminate any "double" credit-taking - To prevent any double credit-taking, "eligible employers" must report in Box 14 or on a separate statement provided at the same time as the W-2 the amount of FFCRA sick leave or family leave paid to an employee - Government agencies are not eligible for the tax credits and are not "eligible employers" and therefore should not report amounts of FFCRA leave paid in Box 14 or on a separate statement as provided in Notice 2020-54 - Government agencies should report leave paid in Boxes 1, 3 and 5